Table of Contents

 Life has changed a lot since the pandemic.

-Here, the event marks the moment the change began.
+Here, the event acts as the moment when the change began.

 Examples: